SkoolNotes/Taproot/2020ISOS101/KBStrongInferenceNotes.md

 3. carrying out the experiment cleanly to get a clean result
 1. (prime?) "recycling the procedure, making sub-hypotheses, or sequential hypotheses..."

-These are all fair, but the reason why some fields are advancing faster than others cannot be chalked up to this difference in approach
+These are all fair, but the reason why some fields are advancing faster than others cannot be chalked up to this difference in approach.
+In fact, speed of advancement itself regardless of comparison with other fields can also not be chalked up to this approach

 > "method oriented" rather than "problem oriented."